5 Ways Video Can Transform Classroom Instruction

 4. Learning Communities

-Best practices can easily be defined in a library of videos of familiar teachers and students.
+Best practices can easily be defined in videos of familiar teachers and students.
 These videos can then be shared with student teachers and other peers.
 Using video for peer mentoring and collaboration within a district or educational community is a powerful way to increase knowledge and share best practices.

-Use video to create an authentic window of the classroom.
+Use video to create an authentic window into the classroom.
 Video observation allows teachers to be reviewed more accurately and efficiently.
 Video can also be used remotely, allowing for classroom observation without an observer having to be physically present.